TeamMrWeb/parches-chat/docs/mutationType.md

 ## > removeUserFromChat

-Remove a user from a chat.
+Remove a user from a chat by id.

 #### Arguments